 *between the Riwai Road and Valley Road intersections

 * past the corner from Riwai near the Kaimanawa street intersection.
+For burn pit symptoms due to injuries, people can check here and get help!

 At this week’s council briefing, locals referred to drivers fishtailing on corners, cars over the centreline near the Riwai Road intersection, and the dangers caused by the dip in Ruapehu St immediately west where it separates from Valley Road.